artem-burashnikov/Articles/README.md

 By defualt, the document will be compiled using LuaLateX engine.

 `make` can also be used with `clean` и `dist-clean` optional arguments.

-'clean' deletes tempory files, 'dist-clean' will also clean an output pdf.
+`clean` deletes tempory files, `dist-clean` will also clean an output pdf.

 ### Additional notes